Claiming a social welfare payment

 What happens when I send my application?

-When you send your application form to the Department of Social Protection, it will be assessed to make sure that it is correctly completed and that you have sent all the required documents.
+When you send your application form to the DSP, it will be assessed to make sure that it is correctly completed and that you have sent all the required documents.

-At this point, the Department may request more information from you or ask you to attend a medical examination to find out if you qualify for the payment you applied for.
+At this point, the DSP may request more information from you or ask you to attend a medical examination to find out if you qualify for the payment you applied for.
 For example, if you apply for Disability Allowance you may be asked to attend for a medical examination.
-If this is the case, the doctor's report stating whether you meet the medical criteria is sent to the person at the Department of Social Protection who is responsible for making a decision on your claim.
+If this is the case, the doctor's report stating whether you meet the medical criteria is sent to the person at the DSP who is responsible for making a decision on your claim.

 What does a Deciding Officer do?

-When the Department has all the information it needs, a Deciding Officer will examine your claim and will either accept or reject your claim for the social welfare payment you applied for.
-The Deciding Officer must apply the law as set out in Social Welfare Acts, Statutory Instruments, and relevant Department guidelines, circulars and other regulations when making a decision on your claim.
-If your claim is approved, the Deciding Officer will determine the rate of your payment.
+When the DSP has all the information it needs, a Deciding Officer will examine your claim and will either accept or reject your claim for the social welfare payment you applied for.
+The Deciding Officer must apply the law as set out in Social Welfare Acts, Statutory Instruments, and relevant DSP guidelines, circulars and other regulations when making a decision on your claim.
+If your claim is approved, the Deciding Officer will work out the rate of your payment.

 A Deciding Officer must record their decision on your claim in writing.
-Generally, if your application for a payment has been successful you will get a letter stating this.
-If your application is rejected, the Deciding Officer must give you a letter in writing stating your claim has been rejected and the reasons for this decision.
+Generally, if your application for a payment has been successful you will get a letter to tell you this.
+If your application is rejected, the Deciding Officer must give you a letter in writing telling you your claim has been rejected and the reasons for this decision.

-If you have been awarded less than the maximum rate of payment, you must get a letter stating the reasons for this.
+If you have been awarded less than the maximum rate of payment, you must get a letter telling you the reasons for this.

-It is useful to know the reason or reasons why a deciding officer rejected your claim or awarded you less than the maximum rate of payment, especially if you wish to appeal their decision.
+It is useful to know the reason or reasons why a Deciding Officer rejected your claim or awarded you less than the maximum rate of payment, especially if you want to appeal their decision.